What is a conceptual framework? A simple and relatable explanation!

 What is a conceptual framework?
 What does it look like?
-Where does it go in your dissertation?
+Why can’t someone explain it in simple, relatable terms?
+Where does it go in your thesis?
 Does it go in the literature review, the methodology, in between the two, somewhere else?

 I’m going to explain all of that that by taking you through an example research project on Netflix true crime shows and telling you how Beyonce can be very helpful for remembering one of the key things that goes into a conceptual framework.
 Intrigued?
 Keep reading!